LucieLuS/STAT432/README.md

 - 2. Model fitting: create features of your X to predict labels.
 Train the models in the training data using cross-validation.
 - 3. Predict labels predict the labels in the testing set.
 Need some human validation to check accuracy.
 - 4. Predict response rates: using the covariates of the trending search to predict which types of trending searches are more likely to be responded by the state media posts.

+### More on model fitting stage:

+we can now use machine learning models to classify text into specific sets of categories.
+This is known as **supervised learning**.
+The basic process is:

+- Hand-code a small set of documents for whatever variable(s) you care about
+- Train a machine learning model on the hand-coded data, using the variable as the outcome of interest and the text features of the documents as the predictors
+- Evaluate the effectiveness of the machine learning model via cross-validation
+- Once you have trained a model with sufficient predictive accuracy, apply the model to the remaining set of documents that have never been hand-coded